ELAHERE 5 mg/mL concentrate for solution for infusion

 Before you are given ELAHERE, talk to your doctor or nurse if you:

-• have vision or eye problems requiring active treatment or monitoring
+- have vision or eye problems that you take medicine for or that need monitoring

-Seek urgent medical attention if you have any of the following serious side effects (see section 4) during treatment:
+Seek urgent medical attention if you have any of the following serious side effects (see section 4) during or after treatment:

-• Eye problems.
-ELAHERE can cause severe eye problems such as loss of vision, damage to the cornea (the transparent layer in the front of the eye; keratopathy), dry eyes, abnormal sensitivity of the eyes to light (photophobia) or eye pain.
+- Eye problems: ELAHERE can cause serious eye problems, like loss of vision, damage to the cornea (the transparent layer in the front of the eye; keratopathy), dry eyes, abnormal sensitivity of the eyes to light (photophobia) or eye pain.
+It is important that you immediately report any new or worsening eye problems before the start of each treatment cycle.
+To help with some of these problems, you are recommended to use lubricating eye drops during treatment.
+If your eyes have other side effects, your doctor may recommend additional eye drops containing corticosteroids.
 You will see an eye specialist before starting treatment.
-It is important that you report any new or worsening eye problems before the start of each treatment cycle.
-It is recommended that you use drops to moisturise the eyes during treatment.
-If you develop certain side effects affecting the eyes, your doctor may recommend additional eye drops containing corticosteroids.
-You should not use contact lenses during treatment with ELAHERE unless advised by a healthcare professional.
-See ‘Eye care’ in section 3 for further information.
+You should not use contact lenses during treatment with ELAHERE unless your doctor or eye specialist tells you to.
+See ‘Eye care’ in section 3 for more information.

-• Inflammation in the lungs.
-Severe, life-threatening scarring of the lungs (interstitial lung disease), including inflammation of the lungs can occur in patients treated with ELAHERE.
+- Inflammation in the lungs: Serious, life-threatening lung scaring (interstitial lung disease), including inflammation of the lungs can occur in patients treated with ELAHERE.
 Your doctor will monitor you for signs of lung inflammation.
-Tell your doctor if you develop coughing, wheezing, chest pain or difficulty breathing.
+Tell your doctor immediately if you develop coughing, wheezing, chest pain or difficulty breathing.

-• Nerve damage in arms and legs.
-Nerve damage in arms and legs can be serious and severe and can occur when treated with ELAHERE.
+- Nerve damage in arms and legs: Nerve damage in your arms and legs can be serious in some patients treated with ELAHERE.
 Your doctor will monitor you for signs of nerve damage.
-Tell your doctor if you develop symptoms of nerve damage such as sensations like numbness, tingling, pins and needles (paraesthesia), burning, pain, muscle weakness and distorted sense of touch (dysesthesia) in your arms or legs.
+Tell your doctor immediately if you develop symptoms of nerve damage such as sensations like numbness, tingling, pins and needles (paraesthesia), burning, pain, muscle weakness or an unpleasant, abnormal sense of touch (dysesthesia) in your arms or legs.

-• Infusion-related reactions.
-Infusion-related reactions have occurred with ELAHERE.
+- Infusion-related reactions: These can happen during or shortly after receiving an infusion of ELAHERE.
 To minimise the risk of these reactions, your doctor will give you some medicines, see ‘Medicines given before infusion’ in section 3.
-In case of severe reactions, your doctor will stop the infusion immediately and you will be given supportive treatment.
+In case of serious reactions, your doctor will stop the infusion immediately and give you medicine to treat the reaction.

-If you experience any of the above-listed serious side effects, your doctor may withhold/reduce treatment until symptoms resolve, or in more serious cases, treatment will be permanently stopped.
+If you experience any of the above-listed serious side effects, your doctor may withhold or reduce treatment until symptoms resolve.
+In more serious cases, treatment will be permanently stopped.

 This medicine must not be given to children or adolescents under 18 years because it has not been studied in this group.